 This shift from “pear” to “apple” shape isn’t just aesthetic—abdominal fat is more metabolically active and associated with higher health risks than fat stored elsewhere.

-The visceral fat that increases during perimenopause wraps around internal organs and produces inflammatory compounds.
+The visceral fat that increases during menopause wraps around internal organs and produces inflammatory compounds.
 This is why waist circumference becomes an important health marker during midlife, sometimes more meaningful than scale weight.

-The shift typically begins in early perimenopause (often mid-40s) and continues through menopause.
+The shift typically begins in early perimenopause (often mid-40s) and continues through menopause and beyond.
 Addressing it early is more effective than waiting until significant accumulation has occurred.

-What’s the Best Exercise for Perimenopausal Weight Gain?
+What’s the Best Exercise for Menopause Weight Gain?

-Strength training 2-3 times weekly is the most effective exercise intervention, shown to be 40% more effective than cardio alone for managing perimenopausal body composition.
+Strength training 2-3 times weekly is the most effective exercise intervention, shown to be 40% more effective than cardio alone for managing menopausal body composition.

 Why strength training wins:

-- Preserves muscle: Counteracts the accelerated muscle loss of perimenopause
+- Preserves muscle: Counteracts the accelerated muscle loss of menopause

 - Boosts metabolism: Muscle burns more calories at rest than fat